tomsoderlund/stripe-link-checkout-nextjs/README.md

 - **Complete Payment**: Enter payment details and complete the purchase.
 You will be redirected to the **Success** page.
 - **Cancel Payment**: Click the **Cancel** button during checkout.
 You will be redirected to the **Cancel** page.

+## Subscriptions

+- Product catalog: https://dashboard.stripe.com/test/products (testing) or https://dashboard.stripe.com/products (live)
+- Create new product
+- In the Pricing list, click the “…” button and then “Copy price ID”
+- Add `STRIPE_PRICE_ID` to `.env.local`

 ## Customization